Charlotteis/ESExplain/index.md

 Sometimes learning resources (books, videos, articles) aren't very accessible in their explanations.
 I ([@charlotteis][@charlotteis]) don't find `foo` `bar` `baz` examples very helpful to my learning.

-There are so many ways we can illustrate programming concepts that are more interesting that using a `Car` to explain Object Oriented Programming.
+There are so many ways we can illustrate programming concepts that are more interesting than using a `Car` to explain Object Oriented Programming.
 Check out this [awesome video][good parts] from [@brnnbrn][@brnnbrn] on making JavaScript learning ~fun~.

 ESExplain attempts to make ES2015 onwards an approachable set of concepts, with simple language, emoji and a sprinkling of cake references.